Eunji-Elly-Lee/eunji-elly-lee.github.io/_posts/2022-02-18-python-basics.markdown

 **Comment**

 Java's single-line comment starts with two forward slashes (//), while in Python, a comment starts with a hash (#).
-We can also use triple quotations (&#39;&#39;&#39;) at the beginning and end of the multi-line comments.
+We can also use triple quotations (&#39;&#39;&#39;) at the beginning and end of a multi-line comment.
 One good tip is to drag the lines we want to change into the comments, and press the shortcut 'Ctrl + / .'

 ```python
 # This is a comment